Sherry141/LangGraph-Job-Applier/README.md

-# Job Applier - Streamlit Application
+# Job Applier - LangGraph Application

 This Streamlit application assists users in finding jobs and generating personalized cover letters.
 It uses LangGraph to control the job search flow, integrating Google Jobs and a language model to generate relevant job suggestions based on user input.
 If the user approves a job, a cover letter is automatically created for them.